Scheme for sub-shot-noise transmission measurement using a time multiplexed single-photon source: Abstract

 \section{Abstract}

-A rather promising result from optical quantum metrology is the ability to achieve sub-shot-noise performance in transmission/absorption measurements.
+A promising result from optical quantum metrology is the ability to achieve sub-shot-noise performance in transmission or absorption measurements.
 This is due to the significantly lower uncertainty in light intensity of quantum beams with respect to their classical counterparts.
-In this work, we simulate results from an experiment that uses a multiplexed single-photon source based on pair generation by continuous spontaneous parametric down conversion (SPDC) and a subsequent time multiplexing set-up with a binary division strategy \cite{schmiegelow2014multiplexing}, considering several types of experimental losses.
-In such source, the sub-Poissonian statistics of the output signal is the key for achieving sub-shot-noise performance.
-We compare the numerical results with two paradigmatic limits: the \textit{shot-noise limit} (achieved with coherent sources) and the \textit{ultimate quantum limit} (achieved with an ideal photon-number Fock state).
-We also investigate conditions in which threshold detectors can be used and the effect of input light fluctuations in the measurement error.
+In this work, we simulate the outcome of an experiment that uses a multiplexed single-photon source based on pair generation by continuous spontaneous parametric down conversion (SPDC) followed by a time multiplexing set-up with a binary temporal division strategy \cite{schmiegelow2014multiplexing}, considering several types of experimental losses.
+With such source, the sub-Poissonian statistics of the output signal is the key for achieving sub-shot-noise performance.
+We compare the numerical results with two paradigmatic limits: the \textit{shot-noise limit} (achieved using coherent sources) and the quantum limit (obtained with an ideal photon-number Fock state as the input source).
+We also investigate conditions in which threshold detectors can be used, and the effect of input light fluctuations on the measurement error.
 Results show that sub-shot-noise performance can be achieved, even without using number-resolving detectors, with improvement factors that range from 1.5 to 2.
-This technique would allow transmission/absorption measurements with reasonable uncertainty using ultra-low light intensity and minimum disruption of biological or other fragile samples.
+This technique would allow measurements of optical absorption of a sample with reasonable uncertainty using ultra-low light intensity and minimum disruption of biological or other fragile specimens.